 Medical Education Track

 The future of academic medicine relies on strong teachers and leaders.
 There are few places where a resident can gain formal education and practice in learning theory, effective teaching and feedback techniques, presentation expertise and leadership skills.
-The Internal Medicine Residency program offers a new Medical Education Track geared toward mastering these skills as you gain valuable experience as teachers.
+The Internal Medicine Residency program offers a one year Medical Education Track geared toward mastering these skills as you gain valuable experience as teachers.

 Residents in the Medical Education Track will meet regularly with top clinician-educators to learn key teaching skills.
-This will include:

 - Attending seminars on topics such as learning climate, teaching at the bedside, giving feedback, conflict resolution, and medical education literature review.

 - Meeting with an assigned Medical Education Mentor who will guide you through the track activities and support you throughout your education.